GGPoker's $5 Million WSOP Season Giveaway is the Biggest in the History of Online Poker

 There is a leaderboard for each of the eight Spin & Gold buy-ins awarding anywhere between the top 15 to 100 players.

-A total of $600,000 is being given away over the two months.
+A total of $600,000 in WSOP tournament tickets is being given away over the two months.

 WSOP Daily $10,000 Flipout